watermark-woods/GateController/README.md

 2. Hold down the BOOTSEL button on the board and power on the board.
 3. Drag the uf2 file onto the board.
 4. Wait for the board to boot up.
-5. Ensure the latest Adafruit libraries for the correct CircuitPython version are installed in /lib for adafruit_datetime, adafruit_ntp, and adafruit_requests.
+5. Ensure the latest Adafruit libraries for the correct CircuitPython version are installed in /lib for adafruit_datetime, adafruit_ntp, and adafruit_requests which can be downloaded at https://circuitpython.org/libraries.
 6. Copy the code.py file and the settings file to the filesystem of the Pico W.
 7. Update the config.json file with the correct settings.